chenderson17/Capstone-2-Delicious/README.md

 ## Project Description
-This project features a command line application, that allows the user to purchase sandwiches, chips, and drinks.
+This project features a command line application that allows the user to purchase sandwiches, chips, and drinks.
 ## Home Screen
 ![Home.png](Home.png)